microsoft/Xbox-GDK-Samples/Samples/Tools/BWOIExample/readme_en-us.md

 extracted GDK that does not require installation.
 There are two ways to do this.
 It's also possible to extract the Windows 10 SDK if desired.

-***Note that the March 2022 GDK or later is required for VS 2022 support.***

 ## Method 1: Download the extracted GDK

 This is recommended as the simplest option.

 1. Go to [Xbox Developer Downloads](https://aka.ms/gdkdl).

-2. Select "Game Core" as the file type.
+2. Select "GDK" as the file type.

 3. In the build/version menu, select "Microsoft GDK Extracted for Build Systems" for the GDK build you wish to use.